netscaler/cloud-native-getting-started/gcp/README.md

      ```

 1. Validate the CPX deployed for above three applications.
 First, obtain the CPX pods deployed as tier-2-adc and then get the CLI access to CPX.

-     ```gcloudsdkkubectl
-     To get CPX pods in tier-2-adc namespace, enter: kubectl get pods -n tier-2-adc
+   * To get CPX pods in tier-2-adc namespace

+     ```cloudshellkubectl
+     kubectl get pods -n tier-2-adc
+     ```

+   * To get CLI access (bash) to the CPX pod (hotdrinks-cpx pod)

+     ```cloudshellkubectl
-     To get CLI access (bash) to the CPX pod (hotdrinks-cpx pod), enter: `kubectl exec -it "copy and paste hotdrink CPX pod name from the above step" bash -n tier-2-adc`.
+     kubectl exec -it "copy and paste hotdrink CPX pod name from the above step" bash -n tier-2-adc

-     For example,

-     `kubectl exec -it cpx-ingress-hotdrinks-768b674f76-pcnw4 bash -n tier-2-adc`
+     ```

-     To check whether the CS vserver is running in the hotdrink-cpx, enter the following command after the root access to CPX: `cli-script"sh csvs"`.
+   * To check whether the CS vserver is running in the hotdrink-cpx, enter the following command after the root access to CPX and give **"exit"** after validation.

-     For example,

-     `root@cpx-ingress-hotdrinks-768b674f76-pcnw4:/# cli_script.sh "sh csvs"`
+        ```cloudshellkubectl
+        cli-script"sh csvs"
+        ```

 1. Deploy the VPX ingress and ingress controller to the tier 2 namespace, which configures VPX automatically.
 Citrix Ingress Controller (CIC) automates the tier-1-adc (VPX).